Toolback/DepositContracts/README.md

 initialize: This function is called when the contract is deployed and is used to set up the contract, including setting the annual interest rate, update time limit, and liquidity handler address.

-deposit: This function allows users to deposit ERC20 tokens into the liquidity pool.
+deposit: This function allows users to deposit ERC20 tokens into the vault.

 withdraw: This function allows users to withdraw their deposited assets.

-claimReward: claim all rewards earned by staking.
+claimReward: claim all user rewards earned by staking.

 getRewardBalance: retrieve user available gains balance.

+getStakeBalance: retrieve user deposited balance.

+getTotalUserEarned : retrieve user claimed asset balance.

 setRewardsDuration: allow admins to increase duration of an ongoing reward, or set a new one